Here’s How the Apple Military Discount Works and How You Qualify

 Secondly, they know you’re probably going to upgrade and spend even more money on new Apple products so they are fine with it.

-Does Apple Limit the Number of Products I Can Buy?
+Apple Limits the Number of Products You Can Buy

 Apple specifically says the military discount is for “personal use” only.